Nadje Sadig Al-Ali

-Nadje Sadig Al-Ali (born 1966; نادية صادق العلي) is a German-Iraqi academic of social anthropology and Middle East studies and feminist activist.
-She is currently the Robert Family Professor of International Studies at Brown University and director of Middle East Studies at Brown's Watson Institute for International and Public Affairs.
-From 2010 to 2018, Al-Ali taught at SOAS University of London as a Professor of Gender Studies.
+Nadje Sadig Al-Ali (born 1966; نادية صادق العلي) is a German-Iraqi academic of social anthropology and Middle East studies.
+She is currently the Robert Family Professor of International Studies and Professor of Anthropology and Middle East Studies at Brown University Watson Institute for International and Public Affairs.
+From 2010 to 2018, Al-Ali taught at SOAS University of London as a professor of gender studies.

 Life

 Nadje Sadig Al-Ali was born to an Iraqi father and German mother in Germany.
 She did not learn Arabic as a child, and has not lived in Iraq; in a 2006 article she expressed discomfort with the "essentializing and simplistic" way the term ‘Iraqi’ has been ascribed to her "by the Western media, academia and Iraqi women alike."

 Al-Ali was raised in North Rhine-Westphalia, Germany, where she lived until the age of 18.
 She attended the University of Arizona where she earned a BA from the Middle East Studies Department.
 In 1989, she moved to Cairo, Egypt, where she completed her MA at The American University in Cairo.
 During this time, she became involved in the Egyptian women's movement.